This note mainly focuses on summarizing knowledge based on Corey Schafer’s Python Tutorial

 We can use constructor to create lists, tuples and sets.

-For sets, we can only use constructor (i.e. set()
+For sets, we can only use constructor (i.e. set()) to create an empty one.

 empty_list = [] empty_list = list()